Cymru: Branch Secretary Questions Relevance of Crown

 However, to present a more balanced picture of the views being expressed in the images, Mr Phillips was asked by the National Museum (St Fagan's team) for his opinion as a member of the Welsh general public.
 The Museum sent a member of staff to Mr Phillips' home to make a short film of him speaking out about the exhibition, which will be shown at the exhibition at the Museum.

 Mr Phillips told the Celtic League:

-Voir aussi : Breton Magazine Highlights Two Issues That The Celtic League Has Long Campaigned On par Celtic LeagueI am honoured to have been asked my opinion on an issue by our national museum.
+Voir aussi : Its a hard living for fishermen without the under sea menace par Celtic LeagueI am honoured to have been asked my opinion on an issue by our national museum.
 I am glad that it wasn't just the regular royalist cronies and unionist sycophants that were asked to contribute and that a normal working class person was asked to speak out about the waste of time, money and museum space this exhibition is.
 I wish someone could tell me what the relevance the Queen of England has to Cymru; perhaps as head of the Commonwealth, but as Queen of England?

 No doubt there will be the usual suspects there on the night with their canapés and sparking wine looking to mingle with other colonialist minded folk, harking back to the `glory days of Empire'.

 I on the other hand will be looking forward to a time when she [the Queen] can actually do something useful for us by giving us back our nation's freedom and making us a Republic!